 Another type of paper that cannot be recycled is shredded or small pieces of paper.
 The main reason is that they are so lightweight that they will fly around the recycling plant.
 Some recycling centers offer a solution for this.
 But if your local recycling plant doesn’t offer any alternatives, you can simply add it to the compost heap and turn it into fertile soil for your plants.

 Depleted batteries are technically recyclable but less than 5% of batteries worldwide are actually recycled (and properly at that).
-That is mostly because the elements inside are very hard to take apart and they are generally hazardous waste, plus they have a corrosive nature that can put others at risk, including the risk of fire, especially in the case of lithium-ion batteries.
+That is mostly because the elements inside are very hard to take apart and they are generally hazardous waste, plus they have a corrosive nature that can put others at risk, including the risk of fire.
 In some cases, you might find special drop-off units for your used batteries at electronics stores like Best Buy but you have to realize that there is a high chance they will still end up in the landfill or simply not actually being recycled.

 7. Plastic Bags and Plastic Wrap

 Similar to shredded paper, plastic bags are too lightweight to be safe for recycling.
 In addition, they can twist and get caught in the recycling equipment, leading to dangerous situations.
 One solution is to check whether your local grocery stores have a collection bin for such bags or simply switch to eco-friendly, fabric bags that can be washed in your washing machine.